-He is also recognized by his clients and peers in guides that include The Best Lawyers in America, Chambers USA: America’s Leading Lawyers for Business, Managing IP, and IAM Patent 1000.
+David is recognized by his clients and peers in guides that include The Best Lawyers in America, Chambers USA: America’s Leading Lawyers for Business, Managing IP (New York and Texas), and IAM Patent 1000.
 In Chambers USA, a client reported that David “has very good judgment, works cases efficiently and knows our business.”
 In 2018, Chambers USA reported that David is "very attentive and works very hard to understand us as a client.
 He is very even-keeled and brings a calming influence to negotiations in litigation matters.”
-In 2017, Chambers USA reported that David “comes recommended for his ‘knowledgeable’ IP practice, which includes representing major technology companies in patent disputes.
+In 2017, Chambers USA reported that David “comes recommended for his knowledgeable’ IP practice, which includes representing major technology companies in patent disputes.
 Market commentators confirm that he is a popular choice among clients.”
 In addition, IAM recognized David as “a powerful weapon in the firm’s arsenal; he is flawless in international litigation – a subject on which he is a published thought leader – and has represented a number of prominent East Asian clients.”

 Complex Commercial Cases

 Defended as lead counsel the trustee of a publicly traded royalty trust in an arbitration brought by a unitholder on behalf of herself and other unitholders, alleging that the trustee had breached its fiduciary duties to the unitholders.
 In response to a motion to dismiss for lack of jurisdiction, the arbitration panel dismissed the claims without prejudice to refile in court.
 The unitholder then filed in Dallas County state court.
 The trial court denied the trustee’s special exceptions and pleas to the jurisdiction, but the Court of Appeals in Dallas reversed the judge’s decision and, in a case of first impression, ordered the derivative claims to be dismissed.
-The unitholder subsequently failed to re-plead in her individual capacity.
-All claims against David's client were therefore dismissed with prejudice.
+The unitholder did not re-plead in her individual capacity, so. all claims against David's client were dismissed with prejudice.